simoji-dev/simojio/README.md

-# SimojiWeb
+# simoji
-Web version of simoji app
+A framework for executing python modules depending on multidimensional sets of input parameter values.